 One of the most popular attractions on Magnetic Island is the rock wallabies at Geoffrey Bay, Arcadia.
 And no wonder!
 These cute and adorable wallabies are friendly and we get really close to them!

 The rock wallabies have been fed since the beginning of time so feeding them is permitted.
 At Geoffrey Bay, there is a sign that advises of foods that are good and bad for them.
+If you are going to feed them, please only feed them the food that’s listed and don’t overdo it.
 A little hint – they love sweet potato and it’s good for them!
 They are not very happy with carrots but will eat them if nothing else is on offer.

 The newsagent across the road from Alma Bay sells little packets of pellets to feed them.